aymankazi9/P2-Platypodes/README.md

 *

 ## Login/Signup/Feedback Redesign: [Pragadeesh's Ticket](https://github.com/aymankazi9/P2-Platypodes/projects/1#card-53688163)
-*
+* Began on the aesthetics redesign ticket; worked on a new theme for the website and implemented that for [Login](), Signup, and Feedback

+* Created more interactive Login and Signup with flipping cards using CSS and JS
+* Created new Feedback form completion confirmation; stays consistent with new theme

-### More details for each of the completed ticket items can be found detailed in the COMPLETED section on the [Scrum Board](https://github.com/aymankazi9/P2-Platypodes/projects/1#column-12515206).
+### More details for each of the completed ticket items can be found detailed on the [Scrum Board](https://github.com/aymankazi9/P2-Platypodes/projects/1#column-12515206).

-### Click on this [runtime link](http://76.176.59.167) or type the following into your browser: 76.176.59.167.
+### Check out [platypodestracker.cf](http://platypodestracker.cf/) to see our website.

 ------------------